Skip to content

 Supported LLM providers

 fault supports many LLM providers natively (OpenAI, Gemini, OpenRouter and ollama).
-The restriction for now is that we intercept and modify the OpenAI chat completions API only.
+The restriction for now is that we intercept and modify a subset of LLM HTTP APIs:

 Scramble a prompt